openeuler-mirror/stratovirt/docs/config_guidebook.md

 Iothread is used by devices to improve io performance.
 StratoVirt will spawn some extra threads due to `iothread` configuration, and these threads can be used by devices exclusively improving performance.

-Note: iothread is strongly recommanded if a specific device supports it, otherwise the main thread has the risk of getting stuck.
+Note: iothread is strongly recommended if a specific device supports it, otherwise the main thread has the risk of getting stuck.

 There is only one argument for iothread: